astronomer/airflow-guides/guides/install-aws.md

 As it’s a relatively new product, most of our resources are outlinked to EKS itself.

 Here’s our version of an EKS getting started guide: http://enterprise.astronomer.io/guides/aws/index.html (We’ll be porting over that guide to our official docs site soon)

+### How is the DNS configured?
+If I wanted to change or replace my base domain, could I?

+Yes, you could!
+Currently, we have the domain setup with a wildcard CNAME record that points to the ELB DNS route.
+Swapping out domains would just require adding that CNAME record to your DNS, and recreating the `astronomer-tls` secret to use the updated wildcard certificate for your domain.

 ### How does Astronomer command the cluster?
 (Add and remove pods, etc.)